temple69/temple69/README.md

 Frontend Developer
 ----------------------
 ### Brief Summary About Me
-Frontend developer with a talent for creating unique and engaging website experiences that are visually appealing, SEO optimized, responsive, Cross Browser Compatibility and easy to navigate.
+Frontend Developer Building Solutions and solving problems for university students.
+Proficient in Angular, React, Next, typescript and Jvascript.I also create unique and engaging website experiences that are visually appealing, SEO optimized, responsive, Cross Browser Compatibility and easy to navigate.

 *   🌍  I'm based in Lagos
 *   ✉️  You can contact me at [utemple169@gmail.com](mailto:utemple169@gmail.com)